uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 When you create a new HTML component, you select from a list of templates:

 .. image:: ../../../shared/building_and_running_chapters/Images/html_templates.png
- :alt: The list of HTML Component templates
+ :alt: The list of HTML Component templates in the Studio unit page.
+ :width: 200

 The raw HTML template is set to use the raw HTML editor.
 All other templates use the visual editor.

 For any HTML component, you can change the editor, regardless of the template used to create the component.
 See `Set the Editor for an HTML Component`_.

 .. _Create an HTML Component: